daelvn/lerror/README.md

 ```
 ## [Wiki](docs/wiki/README.md)
 ## License
-This project is licensed under the MIT license. (c) 2018
+This project is released to the public domain.